ssvlabs/ssv/docs/specs/NETWORKING.md

 DiscV5 works on top of UDP, it uses a DHT to store node records (`ENR`) of discovered peers. \
 The discovery process walks randomaly on the nodes in the table that are not connected, filters them by `ENR` entries in order to connect with the most relevant nodes.

-**Security**

-Discovery communication is encrypted and authenticated using session keys, established in the [handshake process](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-theory.md#sessions).
+The communication is encrypted and authenticated using session keys, established in the [handshake process](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-theory.md#sessions).

 **Bootnode**